mariushobbhahn/mariushobbhahn.github.io/subscribe.md

 subtitle: You can unsubscribe whenever you want!
 ---

 Instead of an e-mail subscription you can also just <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a>.
+The e-mail list is only used to inform you of new blog posts.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">